A Romantic Dinner Recipe for Pomegranate Pork with Aphrodisiac Vegetables

 An easy quinoa dressing

 I add plenty of natural flavor-boosting ingredients to my quinoa recipe by bathing it in a simple dressing of fresh lemon juice and olive oil with a generous pinch of salt.
-The lemon gives an acidic spark to the dish and lifts quinoa’s subtle, naturally nutty flavor.
+The lemon gives an acidic spark to the dish and lifts the quinoa’s subtle, naturally nutty flavor.

 Lastly – and this is the key – I add in fresh mint.
 Mint is a wonderful, fragrant partner for pomegranate and really helps to tie this simple quinoa in with the other elements of this pork dish.